crossbario/autobahn-js/doc/reference.rst

 Supported transports are WebSocket and HTTP long-poll.

-As an example, with the options below, |ab| first attempts to establish a WebSocket connection and if this fails a HTTP long-poll connection to the respective URLs given.
+As an example, with the options below, **Autobahn|JS** first attempts to establish a WebSocket connection and if this fails a HTTP long-poll connection to the respective URLs given.

 .. code-block:: javascript